-The horizontal geodesic $\gamma_h$ leaves the transnormal region $\V$ moment when it meets a fiber $L$ outside of its regular part, i.e. when $\gamma_h(t) \in L \backslash L_{reg}$.
-If it is a case, then the following result holds. \begin{proposition}[Theorem 12.4 \cite{KL20}] Let $P:M\to Y$ be a local submetry.
+The horizontal geodesic $\gamma_h$ leaves the transnormal region $\V$ the moment it meets a fiber $L$ outside of its regular part, i.e. when $\gamma_h(t) \in L \backslash L_{reg}$.
+If this is the case, then the following result holds. \begin{proposition}[Theorem 12.4 \cite{KL20}] Let $P:M\to Y$ be a local submetry.
 If a fiber $L=P^{-1}(y)$ is not a $C^{1,1}$-submanifold of $M$ then $y\in \d Y$. \end{proposition}